Paintbrush: Art bristles

-Artists' brush handles
+Art handles

 Artists' brush handles are commonly wooden but can also be made of molded plastic.
 Many mass-produced handles are made of unfinished raw wood; better quality handles are of seasoned hardwood.
 The wood is sealed and lacquered to give the handle a high-gloss, waterproof finish that reduces soiling and swelling.
+Many brush companies offer long or short brush handle sizes.

 Metal ferrules may be of aluminum, nickel, copper, or nickel-plated steel.
-Quill ferrules are also found: these give a different "feel" to the brush, and are staple of French-style aquarel wash brushes.
+Quill ferrules are also found: these give a different "feel" to the brush, and are staple of French-style watercolour brushes.